DataDog/hiring-engineers/answers.md

 <h2>Level 5</h2>

-<p>For the final exercise, I was able to utilize the Datadog Agent running locally on my MacBook.
+<p>For the final exercise, I was able to utilize the Datadog Agent running locally on my MacBook to write an Agent Check that samples a random number.
 To implement this, first I added the following 'random.yaml' file under the conf.d directory:</p>

 ```yaml
 init_config: